myounglim/feedreader-testing/README.md

 # Feed Reader Testing

-This tests a provided web application code using a JavaScript testing framework, Jasmine.
+This tests a provided web application code using a JavaScript testing framework, **Jasmine**.

 ## Getting Started